User Research

 When my team was tasked with delivering survey results to shareholders to inform customer insights and satisfaction for our next version upgrade, we saw an opportunity to rethink our approach.
 Traditionally, I’ve managed user surveys using methods ranging from pen-and-paper to email-based systems, typically yielding a modest 20% response rate.
 This time, we aimed to elevate the process by introducing an innovative survey system designed to capture deeper, more actionable feedback.

-We replaced static survey questions with a chatbot-driven system that leverages NLP to deliver personalized, adaptive questions tailored to each user’s role and prior feedback.
+We replaced static survey questions with a chatbot-driven system to deliver personalized, adaptive questions tailored to each user’s role and prior feedback.
 Integrated directly into our console, this ‘surveybot’ will incorporate gamification-based incentives to boost engagement.
-This shift not only promises higher participation but also richer insights to guide our upgrade priorities effectively.

 Journey Mapping